Zuiko: Automated exposure 35 mm cameras

-In 1970, Olympus marketed the 35 RC as a mid-range compromise; although it was approximately the same size as the 35 EC using the same E.Zuiko 42mm 2.8 lens, the 35 RC added more advanced features from the 35 SP including true rangefinder focusing and the option of either shutter-priority autoexposure or manual exposure control.
-The 35 DC ("Deluxe Compact") of 1971 also offered rangefinder focusing of a faster F.Zuiko 40mm 1.7 lens, but was limited to programmed autoexposure only.
+In 1970, Olympus marketed the 35 RC as a mid-range compromise; although it was approximately the same size as the 35 EC using the same E.Zuiko 42 mm 2.8 lens, the 35 RC added more advanced features from the 35 SP including true rangefinder focusing and the option of either shutter-priority autoexposure or manual exposure control.
+The 35 DC ("Deluxe Compact") of 1971 also offered rangefinder focusing of a faster F.Zuiko 40 mm 1.7 lens, but was limited to programmed autoexposure only.
 The 35 DC was equipped with a backlight exposure compensation to increase exposure by 1.5 stops by depressing a button, a simpler solution than the spot meter of the 35 SP.
-Finally, in 1975, Olympus released the 35 RD, combining the faster F.Zuiko 40mm 1.7 lens from the 35 DC with the shutter-priority autoexposure or manual exposure controls of the older 35 RC.
+Finally, in 1975, Olympus released the 35 RD, combining the faster F.Zuiko 40 mm 1.7 lens from the 35 DC with the shutter-priority autoexposure or manual exposure controls of the older 35 RC.
 However, the 35 RD omitted the backlight compensation button of the 35 DC.